chahk0129/CS744-Big-Data-Systems/assignment1/part3/README.md

 ## Directories
 > task1 includes a PageRank algorithm that runs with default configurations.
-That is, driver and executor memory size of 30GB, 5 executor cores, and one CPU per task.
+That is, driver and executor memory size of 30GB, 5 executor cores, and one CPU per task.<br/>
-> task2 includes a PageRank algorithm that runs with different number of partitions and different executor memory sizes.
+> task2 includes a PageRank algorithm that runs with different number of partitions and different executor memory sizes.<br/>
-> task3 includes a PageRank algorithm that is similar to $task2$ except for caching intermediate data in memory.
+> task3 includes a PageRank algorithm that is similar to task2 except for caching intermediate data in memory.<br/>
-> task4 includes a PageRank algorithm that is similar to $task3$, but it is designed to evaluate the effects when we kill a worker process.
+> task4 includes a PageRank algorithm that is similar to task3, but it is designed to evaluate the effects when we kill a worker process.<br/>